 Factories manufacturing the products we design are expected to cooperate fully with us and our auditors and to provide access to facilities and documents.
 We have developed comprehensive compliance program guidelines for our third-party factory auditors.
 We regularly review and, as appropriate, modify these guidelines to try to ensure that they are consistent with evolving social compliance issues and trends.

-At the conclusion of an audit, if necessary, a Corrective Action Plan (CAP) is created and concerns are discussed by the auditors with factory management.
+At the conclusion of an audit, a Corrective Action Plan (CAP) is created and concerns are discussed by the auditors with factory management.
 Factory management is requested to sign the CAP to verify their understanding of the findings.
 In certain cases, we may require our third-party monitors to re-audit the factory.
 Our goal is to have re-audits complete within six months of the prior audit, and we strive to work with factories to continuously improve their operations.

-At the conclusion of an audit, a copy of the CAP is left with management to assist them in resolving the violations or deficiencies detected during the audit.
+At the conclusion of an audit, a copy of the CAP is left with management to assist them in resolving any violations or deficiencies detected during the audit.
 To encourage collaboration between our buying agents and vendors, a copy of the CAP is also forwarded to both parties’ attention shortly following a third-party audit.
 TJX receives a copy as well.

 There are several issues that we consider “zero tolerance” issues.
-That is, we would immediately terminate the relationship if a factory is found to be in violation of this aspect of our program, including for example, issues like bribery/corruption; child, prison, slave or forced labor; human trafficking; maintaining a facility with all doors and/or exits locked; use of chemicals banned in that region; and failure to pay any wages.
+That is, we would immediately terminate the relationship if a factory is found to be in violation of this aspect of our program, including for example, issues like bribery/corruption; child, prison, slave, or forced labor; human trafficking; maintaining a facility with all doors and/or exits locked; use of chemicals banned in that region; and failure to pay any wages.

 When a problem requires remediation, we expect that continuous improvement is verified during the re-audit.
 Our general goal is that each re-audit demonstrates measurable improvement from the prior audit.
 If a factory receives several consecutive noncompliant grades, this pattern may suggest that required remedial action is not being undertaken.

+Though we strive to work with vendors to address and resolve shortcomings in their operations, under extreme circumstances, we must conclude that we can no longer do business with certain factories, or that they will be precluded from producing goods for us until they demonstrate that they have addressed the situation and have put management systems in place to prevent a recurrence.
 Our preferred approach, however, is to work with vendors whenever possible to address and resolve issues identified during audits of their facilities because the reality is that improving working conditions in factories in underdeveloped countries is an ongoing effort.
 TJX, like other retailers, is facing this challenge.
 Our goal, when possible and reasonable, is continuous improvement of conditions at factories.
 This is preferable to ceasing business with these factories and gives us the ability to influence positive change.
 We believe that this "continuous improvement" model is in the best interest of the workers in the facilities from which we source goods.

-Integral to the success of our compliance program is ongoing involvement and partnerships between TJX, UL, Intertek, Omega, our buying agents and vendors to address shortcomings identified in audits and to work toward improvement.
+Integral to the success of our compliance program is ongoing involvement and partnerships between TJX, UL, Intertek, Omega, our buying agents, and vendors to address shortcomings identified in audits and to work toward improvement.

-In keeping with our commitment to protect the environment, audits conducted on behalf of TJX include a review of factory policies, practices and procedures concerning the handling of chemicals and other hazardous waste, and a review of whether the factory is in compliance with applicable environmental laws and regulations.
+In keeping with our commitment to protect the environment, audits conducted on behalf of TJX include a review of factory policies, practices, and procedures concerning the handling of chemicals and other hazardous waste, and a review of whether the factory is in compliance with applicable environmental laws and regulations.
 Our Vendor Code of Conduct strongly encourages our vendors to share our commitment to protecting the environment by operating in a sustainable manner where possible, for example by conserving and protecting resources, such as water and energy, and taking into consideration environmental issues that may impact local communities.
-Furthermore, our supplier training program has been expanded to include considerable coverage of the protection and conservation of water, as well as an overview of the legal requirements on the use of chemicals and hazardous materials in the regions where products are both manufactured and sold.
+Furthermore, our Supplier Training Program has been expanded to include coverage of the protection and conservation of water, as well as an overview of the legal requirements on the use of chemicals and hazardous materials in the regions where products are both manufactured and sold.
 Training includes case studies to assist vendors and factory management in better understanding our expectations and our Vendor Code of Conduct requirements in this area.

-The driving tenet of TJX’s Vendor Code of Conduct and our social compliance program is continuous improvement.
+The driving tenet of TJX’s Vendor Code of Conduct and our Social Compliance Program is continuous improvement.
 While we expect each of our vendors and agents to adhere to the expectations set forth in our Vendor Code of Conduct, we also encourage them to make improvements throughout their operations.
-To advance these objectives, we do more than simply audit suppliers to test compliance; we also provide education and training to our agents, vendors and factory management, so that they understand our expectations and can develop meaningful processes to meet and exceed these expectations.
+To advance these objectives, we do more than simply audit suppliers to test compliance; we also provide education and training to our agents, vendors, and factory management, so that they understand our expectations and can develop meaningful processes to meet and exceed these expectations.